kutyla-philipp/simple-dash/CONTRIBUTING.md

-# Contributing to Homepage
+# Contributing to simple-dash

-Looking to contribute something to Homepage? **Here's how you can help.**
+Looking to contribute something to simple-dash? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.